-To make a martial attack, the attacker rolls their Weapon Attack die code, then adds any modifiers.
-The defender rolls their Weapon Defense die code and adds any modifiers.
+To make a martial attack, the attacker rolls their Physical Attack die code, then adds any modifiers.
+The defender rolls their Physical Defense die code and adds any modifiers.
 The highest total “wins.”
 If the attacker rolls higher, then the attack hits and damage dice are rolled.
-If the defender rolls higher, then the attack misses.
+If the defender rolls higher, the attack misses.
 Ties are awarded to the defender, although players may spend a karma point to win the tie instead.

 Example of Combat

 Kara and Jade are facing off after a particularly nasty insult.
-Kara is a Warrior with a speed of 75 and a Weapon Attack code of 3d6 +4.
-Jade is also a Warrior, with a speed of 60, and Weapon Defense code of 3d6 +2.
+Kara is a Warrior with a speed score of 75, and a Physical Attack code of 1d8 + 1d10.
+Jade is also a Warrior, with a speed of 60, and Physical Defense code of 1d6 + 1d8.

 Kara attacks first, because her speed score is higher.

-Kara rolls a 16, and adds 4, for a total of 20.
-Jade rolls a 12, and adds 2, for a total of 14.
+Kara rolls a 16, and Jade rolls a 10.
 The attack hits.
 Kara is using a greatsword, which is a large weapon.
 The damage for large weapons is 1d12 plus the strength modifier.
 Kara’s strength score is 95, so she rolls 1d12 and adds +4 for her Strength.
 She rolls an 8, for a total of 12, so Jade subtracts 12 points from her hit point total, leaving her with 68 Health Points.

 Certain situations can alter the martial attack and martial defense rolls, giving characters bonuses or penalties to their rolls.
 A few of these are listed below:

-Blinded: A character who cannot see suffers a -10 penalty to all physical attack rolls.
-In addition, they lose their Agility modifier to physical defense.
+Blinded: A character who cannot see suffers a -10 penalty to all Physical Attack and Physical Defense rolls.

 Difficult Terrain: Characters who are on muddy or rocky ground, in snow, on shifting sand or surf, or in extreme weather suffer a -2 penalty to all attack and defense rolls.
 This penalty may increase to -4 or -6 for incredibly difficult environments.
 These bonuses are negated if both combatants are equally hindered by the environment.

-Invisible or Hidden: Characters who are invisible or hidden get a +10 bonus to all attack rolls, and the defender cannot use agility to defend.
+Invisible or Hidden: Characters who are invisible or hidden get a +10 bonus to all attack rolls.

 Multiple Attackers: Each additional attacker (up to five) gives all attackers a +1 bonus to attack rolls.